top of page

 A 7 day getaway with a Defender from Project Walkabout in Tasmania

-Embark on a 7-day road trip to Tasmania in one of our Land Rover Defender equipped with a rooftop tent and camping equipment promising for an unforgettable adventure ahead.
+Embark on a 7-day road trip to Tasmania in one of our Land Rover Defender equipped with a rooftop tent and off road camping equipment promising for an unforgettable adventure ahead.

 Starting from Melbourne, you'll traverse stunning landscapes, explore quaint towns, and immerse yourself in Tasmania's rich natural beauty.